Skip to main content

 (N.10) Students must be in the top 50% of their class at the end of their first academic year to register for Scholarly Writing.
 This course may not meet weekly but will meet on assigned dates over the course of the semester as listed in the course syllabus.
 This course awards one in-class credit and one out-of-class credit.

-(N.11) Startup Law is a prerequisite for the Startup Law Practicum running in Spring 2027.
+(N.11) Startup Law no longer requires instructor permission to enroll.
+This course is still a prerequisite for the Startup Law Practicum running in Spring 2027.
 See the LawNews email sent on March 17, 2026 and April 1, 2026, for more information on how to apply for enrollment.

 (N.12) Students must receive approval to register for the Supervised Externship programs and should submit the Externship Information form found in the Externship Module on Symplicity to begin the process.
 (Virginia Practice Externship applicants will submit the form after meeting with the program directors.)
 To access the form, log in to Symplicity and select the Externship Module from the “Shortcuts” on the right side of the screen or the “Experiential Module” (it shows both ways) and select “add”.
 Once approved, students will be registered by the Records Office for the appropriate externship course.
 Students not being compensated for the work performed will be registered for Law 320, 321, or 179.
 Students being compensated for the work being performed will be registered for Law 520, 521, or 579.
 Students are limited to a maximum of 6 credit hours of compensated externship and such credit may be earned only in a student’s final two full semesters (fall or spring).
 Remote externships sections will have remote and asynchronous-only tutorials and are available only to students who will be working and studying outside the Washington, D.C. metropolitan area and so cannot attend the tutorials in person.
-Students must have completed their Constructive Dialogue training (online and the winter classroom session) in order to enroll in a clinic or externship.
+Students graduating in December 2026 or 2027 must have completed their Constructive Dialogue training (online and the winter classroom session) or the equivalent in order to participate in a clinic or externship; students graduating in 2028 and beyond must have completed a Discussion Over Division program in order to participate in a clinic or externship.

 (N.15) Information on applying to the Bankruptcy Court Externship was sent via LawNews email on March 17, 2026.
 Enrollment is done only with written permission of instructor.
 This program will meet at the United States Bankruptcy Courthouse (200 South Washington Street) in Alexandria, VA from 10 a.m. to 1 p.m. on the 2nd and 4th Fridays of each month.